Globatalent/crowdsale/README.md

 <img src="https://github.com/Globatalent/crowdsale/blob/master/img/UML/ERC20Token.png">

 - `totalSupply` [L16]: Variable that contains the total supply of the token.
-- `balanceOf(owner)` [L20]: Returns the token balance of owner.
+- `balanceOf(owner)` [L20]: Returns the token balance of the owner.
-- `transfer(to, value)` [L26]: Transfers value amount of tokens from your account to to account.
+- `transfer(to, value)` [L26]: Transfers value amount of tokens from your account to to another account.
 - `transferFrom(from, to, value)` [L33]: Transfers value amount of tokens from one account to another.
 - `approve(spender, value)` [L39]: Approves someone to spend value amount of tokens from your account.
 - `allowance(owner, spender)` [L44]: Checks the amount of tokens a person has authorized another to spend from his account.
 - `Contract events` [L46-47]: Events to log event from smart contract.

 #### [TokenController.sol](/contracts/TokenController.sol)
-Our token contract allows a token controller, this way we can upgrade functionality and modify behaviour.
+Our token contract allows a token controller, this way we can upgrade functionality and modify it's behaviour.

 <img src="https://github.com/Globatalent/crowdsale/blob/master/img/UML/TokenController.png">